YITONGK/CCC_group63_frontend/README.md

-# CCC-Project
+# CCC-project

 ## ElasticSearch

 ### Accessing the ElasticSearch API and the Kibana User Interface

 - Prequisite:
   - Before accessing Kubernetes services, an SSH tunnel to the bastion node has to be opened in a different shell and kept open.
 In addition, the `openrc` file has to be source and the kubeconfig file put under the `~/.kube` directory (see the READM in the `installation` folder for more details).

 To access services on the cluster, one has to use the `port-forward` command of `kubectl` in a new terminal window.